-ID Requirement Comment R10 Focused on highest risks Apart from identifying the most critical assets (cf. R8) of the PA, the proposed methodology should also clearly relate the most relevant risks associated to those assets.
+ID Requirement Comment R10 Focused on A part from identifying the most exiting access (of DQ) of the RIO Focused on highestrisks Apart from identifying the most critical assets (cf. R8) of the PA, the proposed methodology should also clearly relate the most relevant risks associated to those assets.
 R11 Automation The risk profiles should be feasible to instantiate through mechanisms like Service Level Agreements, but also using software tools to empower customer PAs.